mingaworks/fishnet-recycle-system/README.md

 ### 4) Due payments → confirm payout
 - The UI lists all `Payment Due` items with fisherman name/phone.
-- Clicking Confirm payment updates the Payment History row status to `Paid`.
+- Clicking **Confirm payment** opens a confirmation modal that restates:
+  - Fisherman name
+  - Total weight
+  - Payment amount
+  - Payment ID
+- Confirming marks the payment as `Paid` (irreversible) and the backend stamps the payment date/time.

 ### 5) Payment explorer (paid payments + audit)
 - Shows `Paid` payments.
 - Month navigation (Prev/Next) filters the list to one month at a time.
-- Each paid payment has a View drop-offs button to show the exact tagged drop-offs.
+- Each paid payment has an orange disclosure control (e.g. `> View drop-offs`) to show the exact tagged drop-offs.

 Date display:
 - Backend stores Dates as real sheet date values.